photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 While we know this is difficult when working with a distributed team, branches, and pull requests, we encourage all contributors to refactor when they see a specific problem.

-Ideally, when they are working on the same code anyway to implement a feature or improvement.
+Ideally, when you are working on the same code anyway to implement a feature or improvement.
 This helps to verify that the changes are helpful in practice.

 !!! note ""